tieututinhoc/piracy/README.md

 A full-text search function is planned.
 The website uses vuepress for easy maintainance and deployment.
 Vuepress currently only supports header search and algolia pluggin.
-I don't know how to integrate algolia in the current deployment cycle.
+I don't know how to integrate algolia in the current workflow.
 Any help regarding this will be much appreciated.
 Untill then you will have to search via `Ctrl` + `F` or `Cmd` + `F`.
 You can also use the GitHub's search and search in the repository.

 ## Contribute

 Contributions are welcome!
-(But read the [contribution guidelines](docs/contributing.md) first)
+Read the [contribution guidelines](contributing.md) to make sure nothing goes wrong.

+For discussion, feedback or if you come across dead links please head over to [issues](https://github.com/maximousblk/piracy/issues/) page.

 ## Project structure

 - [.github/](.github/) - Github Workflow files.
 - [docs/](docs/) - Main website Source code and lists.
-- [\_config.yml](LICENSE) - Config file for github pages.
+- [\_config.yml](_config.yml) - Config file for github pages.
 - [.gitignore](.gitignore) - gitignore file.
 - [LICENSE](LICENSE) - License file.
 - [now.json](docs/now.json) - Configuration file for Vercels Now.